Robust Non-Singular Bouncing Cosmology from Regularized Hyperbolic Field Space

 The initial singularity problem remains one of the most profound challenges in theoretical cosmology \cite{Hawking1970}.
-While inflationary cosmology successfully addresses the horizon and flatness problems \cite{Guth1981,Starobinsky1980}, it does not resolve the fundamental singularity at the beginning of the universe.
-Bouncing cosmology offers an alternative paradigm where the universe transitions from a contracting phase to expansion without encountering a singular state \cite{Novello2008}.
+While inflationary cosmology successfully addresses the horizon and flatness problems \cite{Guth1981,Starobinsky1980}, it does not resolve the fundamental singularity.
+Bouncing cosmology offers an alternative where the universe transitions from contraction to expansion without a singular state \cite{Novello2008}.
+In spatially flat universes, bounces generically require NEC violation \cite{Cai2012}.
+In closed universes ($k=+1$), spatial curvature can naturally halt contraction while preserving the NEC \cite{Tolman1934,Ellis2004}.

-In spatially flat universes ($k=0$), cosmological bounces generically require violation of the Null Energy Condition (NEC), $\rho + p \geq 0$, typically necessitating exotic matter or modifications to general relativity \cite{Cai2012}.
-However, in closed universes ($k=+1$), the spatial curvature term $-k/a^2$ in the Friedmann equation can naturally halt contraction and initiate expansion while preserving the NEC \cite{Tolman1934,Ellis2004}.
-The primary challenge has been to achieve such bounces at sub-Planckian energy densities where quantum gravitational effects remain negligible.

-The sigmoid function $g^S_{\chi\chi} = (1 + e^{-2\alpha\phi/M_{\rm Pl}})^{-1}$ emerges uniquely as the \emph{minimal geometric interpolation} between these physically required asymptotic limits.
-This derivation elevates the sigmoid metric from a phenomenological choice to a theoretical prediction, resolving the fundamental tension between bounce mechanics and inflationary unitarity.

-In this paper, we present the complete framework for non-singular bouncing cosmology with regularized hyperbolic field space.
-Section~\ref{sec:theory} provides the rigorous derivation of the sigmoid metric and establishes its geometric foundations.
-Section~\ref{sec:model} details the cosmological implementation, while Section~\ref{sec:numerics} demonstrates robustness through comprehensive validation.
-Section~\ref{sec:perturbations} addresses the Trans-Planckian problem and perturbation regularity, and Section~\ref{sec:observables} derives testable predictions consistent with Planck data.